IgorMing/rn-tv-series/README.md

 ## Extras

 - [x] list with infinite loading behavior

-- [ ] Hero animation after clicking onto an item on the list (with [shared elements](https://github.com/IjzerenHein/react-native-shared-element) library)
+- [ ] Hero animation after clicking onto an item on the list (with [react navigation shared elements](https://github.com/IjzerenHein/react-navigation-shared-element) library)
+  - I've implemented the hero animations through screen's navigations, but unforunately the lib mentioned uses the `@react-navigation/stack`, instead of the `@react-navigation/native-stack`, as I was using for the development.
+That contains the necessary implementation for the search that I've implemented, so for that reason, I decided to rid the animation out from the project.
+If you'd like to see this implementation, [here's the commit](https://github.com/IgorMing/rn-tv-series/commit/34010cbf4e762d59f5f5f971a60b372174aa0575)

 ## Decisions while working